 Federal funds for the federal transit program are usually in the form of formula and discretionary grants that MDOT or local transit agencies must apply for.
 Similar to highway projects, federal funding cannot be used to pay 100 percent of the cost of eligible transit projects.
 Rather, for capital projects, the federal share is limited to 80 percent of the project costs, and the federal share for projects to pay operating costs is limited to 50 percent.
 The remainder must come from state or local funds.
 Almost all state highways, and approximately 30,000 miles of major county roads and city streets, are eligible for federal aid.
 Lightly traveled local roads and streets are not eligible.
 Michigan law requires that 25 percent of federal aid be made available for use by local road agencies.
 Routine maintenance is not a federally eligible expense.

 The federal-aid highway program is routinely revised by Congress.
-The current programs and funding are authorized under legislation known as the Fixing America's Surface Transportation (FAST) Act.
+Current programs and funding are authorized under legislation known as the Fixing America's Surface Transportation (FAST) Act.
 When Congress reauthorizes the federal program, it can change the rules by which federal aid is distributed.

-Public Transportation Comprehensive Transportation Fund (CTF) Revenue
+Public Transportation Comprehensive Transportation Fund (CTF) Revenue funding through the CTF.

-The Public Transportation Program (which includes local transit, intercity bus, passenger rail, freight rail, marine, and port) receives most of its state funding through the CTF.
 Approximately two-thirds of CTF revenues are from the Michigan Transportation Fund (MTF), which is funded by the state motor fuel tax and vehicle registration fees.
 Therefore, revenue declines that affect the MTF also are felt by the CTF.
-The CTF also receives revenues from auto-related sales tax revenue. which varies from year to year and has been supplemented with General Fund programs in past years to access all available federal funds.
+The CTF also receives revenues from auto-related sales tax revenue, which varies from year to year and has been supplemented with General Fund programs in past years to access all available federal funds.
 Neither the distribution of the MTF to the CTF nor sales taxes to the CTF are constitutionally protected.
 Appropriation levels vary from year to year.